Bira/octopus-carnival/_drafts/dfrpg-adventurers-swashbuckler.md

 could instead branch into being the party's backup socialite.
 And even if you take lots of combat powers, you still get the choice between favoring defense or offense.

+## The "This Ain't D&D Section"

+The simple fact of the Swashbuckler being here is already a big difference!
+This class doesn't feature on any core book for any edition of D&D, though it's often present in supplements.
+Often the Rogue class ends up taking many aspects of it in core books, in more recent D&D editions.

+Stylistically, the two games are very similar here, since they draw from many of the same sources.
+DFRPG's more granular melee combat rules again come in handy, as you can differentiate a Knight and a Swashbuckler very easily without having to introduce new abstract concepts like Pathfinder's "Panache" rules.

+Swashbucklers are incentivized to use their very high skill to seek out and exploit enemy weak points, so _this_ is the profession you take if you want to be a sassy git with a rapier and replicate the effects of "new-school" Sneak Attack.